 ● Explore new pathways in your current role

 ● Enrol in some training or a course

 ● Research new opportunities

 ● Sign up for a conference, talk or event and chat to other participants

 3. Short courses and upskilling for in-demand rolesYour MBA will have already equipped you with essential, broad business and leadership skills, such as problem-solving abilities, teamwork and collaboration, interpersonal communication, leadership, adaptability, business analysis, strategy, planning, finance and management.

 Many of these skills are already in high demand by recruiters, and will continue to be in demand in future.

 However, if you are looking to specialise in something specific that will give you a competitive edge or to upskill for a new function, then you should consider further training or short courses in some of the skills that are most in demand at present.

-Digital skills and soft skills are the in-demand skill sets of 2021 and with a growing digital skills gap that trend is here to stay.
+Digital skills and soft skills are the in-demand skillsets of recent years and with a growing digital skills gap that trend is here to stay.
 In particular, gaining digital skills will put you at the top of the resume pile for years to come.